Verdant-Evolution/portfolio/projects/ik-geo.md

   - Rust
   - Python
   - C++
 summary: "Packaging and distributing a state of the art analytic inverse kinematics solver.
-Algorithms and core code attirbuted to [IK-Geo](https://arxiv.org/abs/2211.05737)"
+Algorithms and core code attirbuted to the IK-Geo paper: https://arxiv.org/abs/2211.05737"
 ---

 # IK-Geo